Public Transport in Kuala Lumpur explained (video)

 Before getting in the car be assured that the driver knows where your destination is and that he will either use the meter or charge you the agreed price in the app only.

-If your taxi driver tries to bargain, hustle or is not convincing and self-assured, leave the door open and move to the next.
+If your taxi driver tries to bargain, hustle, or is not convincing and self-assured, leave the door open and move to the next.

 This way he has to go through some trouble to close the door, your little revenge for an untrustworthy driver.

 The major public bus service, the RapidKL Bus, is generally not a good transport for non-locals, their schedules are crazy.
-They depart whenever they are full or want to and no way to tell in what time you reach your destination.
+They depart whenever they are full or want to and no way to tell at what time you reach your destination.
 Check with the bus drivers themselves if you take the right bus and what time they depart.